WinstonWolfie/supermemo_web_import/README.md

 - format cleaned
 - references included (title, link); at some websites (like YouTube) author and date are also included

-To do:

-- add explanation for video and "online element" import
-- make a video about the above feature because it requires extra preparations in SuperMemo

 You can support me here: https://ko-fi.com/winstonwolfie or https://www.buymeacoffee.com/winstonwolfie